GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

 ## Deploying

 This app is configured to run on Heroku-like platforms.
 This makes deployment as simple as a `git push`.
 In this instance, we are using [Dokku](https://github.com/progrium/dokku).
+In the following examples, `sarcee` refers to an SSH alias for the cloud instance hosting the application.

 Start by setting up a Dokku instance on a server.
 Once it is online, you should be able to add it as a remote repository, and tell Dokku the app's name is `arctic-scholar-portal`: